fahadPathan7/Internship-Interview-Preparation/Java/readme.md

 <br><br>

-## 🚀 Topics covered from javatpoint
+## 🚀 Topics covered from javatpoint and other sources

 ### 🍂 what is java?
 Java is a high-level, platform-independent, object-oriented programming language.
 It was developed by **James Gosling** at **Sun Microsystems** in 1995.
 It is a general-purpose programming language that is used to develop desktop, web, and mobile applications.
 It is based on the **WORA (Write Once Run Anywhere)** principle.
 It is a **class-based** and **object-oriented** language.